top of page

 The First Glimpse

-The ground shifted softly under my boots as I crawled out from beneath Michael’s trailer.
-Pinesburough’s night air wrapped around me, colder than it had been an hour before, sharp enough to sting my lungs.
-I brushed dirt from my hands and scanned the quiet yard with a tight, practiced sweep of my flashlight.
+The ground shifted softly beneath my boots as I crawled out from under Michael’s trailer.
+Pinesburough’s night air wrapped around me, colder than it had been an hour earlier, sharp enough to sting my lungs.
+I brushed dirt from my hands and scanned the quiet yard with a tight sweep of my flashlight.

-I hadn’t heard the ticking of his old pocket watch in years, but sometimes, in moments like this, I imagine it again.
+I hadn’t heard the ticking of his old pocket watch in years, but sometimes, in moments like this, I imagined it anyway.

 Tick.